eclipse-californium/californium/scandium-core/README.md

 </dependencies>
 ```

-(With 3.3 the tests are using the updated version 1.70 instead of the 1.69).
+(With 3.3 the tests are using the updated version 1.70 instead of the 1.69, with 3.8 it is 1.71.1).

 And setup a environment variable `CALIFORNIUM_JCE_PROVIDER` using the value `BC` (see [JceProviderUtil](../element-connector/src/main/java/org/eclipse/californium/elements/util/JceProviderUtil.java) for more details) or use the java `System.property` `CALIFORNIUM_JCE_PROVIDER` to do so.